Mutalenic/air-quality-data/README.md

 ## Acknowledgments

 - Linters configuration are made by Microverse
-- The logo has been taken from flaticon.com.
+- Design is inspired from a design made by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio)

 ## LICENSE
 This project is MIT licensed.